Detention centres in Libya: Operations

 After migrants are abducted, detention center staff telephone the prisoners' families to demand ransoms.
 Detainees from Chad, South Sudan, Syria, Ghana, Sudan, Niger, and Nigeria suffer violence including beatings, rape, torture, starvation, and murder in the camps.
 Some people are held for over three years.
 Those whose family do not pay ransoms may be killed.
 A 2017 German diplomatic report stated that anyone who does not pay within a set period of time is executed.
 It quoted witnesses who spoke of precisely five executions every week, every Friday, scheduled to make space for new incoming abductees.

 The value of ransom payments vary, with known examples ranging between 2,500 Libyan dinars (US$500) and 25,000 dinars (US$5,000).

 Detention facilities are centred around Bani Walid where there are approximately 20 camps including Bani Walid detention camp.
 Al Mabani centre, which opened in January 2021, is located in Tripoli and detains approximately 1,500 abductees.
 The Triq al-Sika detention centre is located in Tripoli.
 The Tajoura Detention Center is located 16 kilometres east of Tripoli.
 The Al Nasr centre, also known informally as the "Osama prison," is located in Zawiyah.

+The financial success of the camps is bolstered by a European Union funded effort to return migrants on boats to Libya.